Australian Housing Data Analytics Platform

 The Response

-We’re working with partners to create the Australian Housing Data Analytics Platform (AHDAP), a unique federated platform for the ingestion, management and analysis of digital data on housing and the built environment.
+The project partners has created the Australian Housing Data Analytics Platform (AHDAP), a unique federated platform for the ingestion, management and analysis of digital data on housing and the built environment.

-It will allow rapid multi-scale complex modelling and simulation to address the pressing questions regarding housing provision and sustainability across Australia.
+It allows rapid multi-scale complex modelling and simulation to address the pressing questions regarding housing provision and sustainability across Australia.

-• Housing Data Portal – Federated in design, the portal will enable users to search and access housing data assets from across Australia.
+Federated in design, the portal enables users to search and access housing data assets from across Australia.

-• Colouring Australian Cities – A free knowledge exchange platform, designed to collate, collect, generate and visualise open spatial data on every building across Sydney, Melbourne, Hobart, Perth, Brisbane, Adelaide and Canberra.
-This platform will help make the cities more sustainable.
+This free knowledge exchange platform was designed to collate, collect, generate and visualise open spatial data on every building across Sydney, Melbourne, Hobart, Perth, Brisbane, Adelaide and Canberra.
+This platform helps make the cities more sustainable.

-• Housing Analytics Workbench – A suite of interrelated housing-focused analytical tools, initially populated with four existing tools.
+This is a suite of interrelated housing-focused analytical tools, initially populated with 4 existing tools.
 The workbench will be extensible so other tools can be added in future.

-• Capacity and Community Building – Build communities of practice around the data platforms and analytical tools.
-Engage end users through face-to-face and online training sessions and symposia.
+Communities of practice have been created around the data platforms and analytical tools.
+End users were engaged through face-to-face and online training sessions and symposia.

 Who Will Benefit

 This project connects academia, government, industry and communities to the best available data, analytics and insights to assist in solving the challenges facing Australia’s housing future.
-It will:
+It:

-• facilitate research into areas such as housing supply, affordability and diversity through making available nationally standardised and trusted datasets
+• facilitates research into areas such as housing supply, affordability and diversity through making available nationally standardised and trusted datasets

-• improve Australia’s ability to undertake housing research and support policy decisions that are fair, data-driven, and accurate.
+• improves Australia’s ability to undertake housing research and support policy decisions that are fair, data-driven, and accurate.

 The Partners

-The project brings together key federal agencies responsible for researching and monitoring national housing and planning policy.
+The project brought together key federal agencies responsible for researching and monitoring national housing and planning policy.

-This collaboration will deliver a sustainable national governance model for Australia’s digital housing assets and provide researchers and policymakers with a prioritised set of nationally harmonised housing data.
+This collaboration delivered a sustainable national governance model for Australia’s digital housing assets and provide researchers and policymakers with a prioritised set of nationally harmonised housing data.

 • Australian Urban Research Infrastructure Network (AURIN)